John Smedley Ltd is committed to the principles of equal pay for all of our employees.

-• Occupational Segregation: Females are under-represented within higher paid occupations.
+- Occupational Segregation: Females continue to be under-represented within higher paid occupations;

-• Horizontal Segregation: Females and males dominating in specific occupations, for example, females dominate in sewing roles (non shift work) compared to males dominating in knitting machine roles (typically shift work and attracting shift pay) and higher numbers of females occupying part time roles.
+- Horizontal Segregation: Females and males dominating in specific occupations, for example, females dominate in sewing roles (non-shift work) compared to males dominating in knitting machine roles (typically shift work and attracting shift pay) and higher numbers of females continue to occupy part time roles.

-We have a commitment to close our Gender Pay Gap as much as possible.
-This will be dependent on increasing the ratio of females and males in positions that they traditionally do not apply for.
-We will look at recruitment strategies for these roles that encourage both genders to apply.
+Reducing our gender pay gap continues to largely be dependent on increasing the ratio of females and males in positions that they traditionally do not apply for and we continue to look at recruitment strategies for these roles to encourage both genders to apply.

-Supporting Development: We will develop career pathways to enable long term development, progression and succession planning.
+Supporting Development: We will continue to develop career pathways to enable long term development, progression and succession planning.